Movable-Antenna Enhanced Multiuser Communication via Antenna Position Optimization

 where $\eta=2^{r}-1$ and $r$ represents the minimum-achievable-rate requirement for the user.
 To minimize the transmit power of the user, we only need to maximize the gain of the channel vector, i.e.,

-where $\mathcal{C}$ is the region for moving the antenna of the user.
-Problem \eqref{eq_problem_MRC} can be solved by using the gradient ascent method similar to the procedures in Sections III-A and III-B. Different from problems \eqref{eq_problem_ZF} and \eqref{eq_problem_MMSE}, the objective function in \eqref{eq_problem_MRC_a} is more tractable and its gradient can be obtained in closed form.
-The derivation of the gradient for function $\left\|\mathbf{h}(\mathbf{u})\right\|_{2}^{2}$ w.r.t. $\mathbf{u}$ is provided in the Appendix.
-Then, the gradient ascent method can be applied to problem \eqref{eq_problem_MRC} with the step size in each iteration obtained by backtracking line search \cite{boyd2004convex}, which is similar to the procedures in Algorithms \ref{alg_ZF} and \ref{alg_MMSE}.
+where $\mathcal{C}=\mathcal{C}_{1}$ is the region for moving the antenna of the user, i.e., user 1.
+Problem \eqref{eq_problem_MRC} can be solved by using the proposed MDD framework similar to the procedures in Sections III-A and III-B.